The Donaldson-Thomas theory of $K3\times E$ via the topological vertex: Abstract

 \section{Abstract}

-Oberdieck and Pandharipande conjectured \cite{Oberdieck-Pandharipande} that the curve counting invariants of $S\times E$, the product of a $K3$ surface and an elliptic curve, is given by minus the reciprocal of the Igusa cusp form of weight 10.
+Oberdieck and Pandharipande conjectured \cite{Oberdieck-Pandharipande} that the partition function of the Gromov-Witten/Donaldson-Thomas invariants of $S\times E$, the product of a $K3$ surface and an elliptic curve, is given by minus the reciprocal of the Igusa cusp form of weight 10.
 For a fixed primitive curve class in $S$ of square $2h-2$, their conjecture predicts that the corresponding partition functions are given by meromorphic Jacobi forms of weight $-10$ and index $h-1$.
-We prove their conjecture for primitive classes of square -2 and of square 0.
+We calculate the Donaldson-Thomas partition function for primitive classes of square -2 and of square 0, proving strong evidence for their conjecture.

-Our computation uses reduced Donaldson-Thomas invariants which are defined as the Behrend function weighted Euler characteristics of the quotient of the Hilbert scheme of curves in $S\times E$ by the action of $E$.
+Our computation uses reduced Donaldson-Thomas invariants which are defined as the (Behrend function weighted) Euler characteristics of the quotient of the Hilbert scheme of curves in $S\times E$ by the action of $E$.
 Our technique is a mixture of motivic and toric methods (developed with Kool in \cite{Bryan-Kool}) which allows us to express the partition functions in terms of the topological vertex and subsequently in terms of Jacobi forms.
+We compute both versions of the invariants: unweighted and Behrend function weighted Euler characteristics.
+Our Behrend function weighted computation requires us to assume Conjecture 18 in \cite{Bryan-Kool}.